Philosophy & Religion

 Component 1: The study of religions

-Students study two religions: Christianity and Buddhism, with a focus on learning:
+Students study two religions: Christianity and Islam, with a focus on learning:

 • The beliefs, teachings and practices of the religion and their basis in sources of wisdom and authority